-53 Oral Test / Communication Skill/ Interaction Oral Test/Communication Skill/Interaction at the entry level is not reasonable.
-54 Parents reasons for approaching the school in terms of objective of the school It is undefined and discriminatory.
-55 Permanent resident of Delhi by birth It is illegal and violation of fundamental right of the citizen.
-56. School parameters/ school specific parameters It is undefined.
+53 Oral Test Oral Test/Communication Communication Skill/ Interaction 54 Parents reasons for approaching the school in terms of objective of the school 55 Permanent resident of Delhi by birth It is illegal and violation of fundamental right of the citizen.
+56. School parameters, school specific parameters It is undefined.
 57 Similar cultural ethos It is undefined.
 58 SLC countersigned by EO It is illogical as no SLC is required for admission in Entry Level Class.
 59 Special permission for not completing elementary education.
 It is not clear.
 60. Sports /Sports activity It is discriminatory.
 61. Adopted Child / twins It is unfair.
 62. Delhi University staff It is illogical